dotnet/linker/andrew-arcade-notes.md

 I am guessing the additional package feeds are meant for the feed I will need to use to build the product, it is unclear from the documentation.
 As of now, my idea is simply to build HelloWorld, so I don't think I have to do anything in this step, yet.

+# Start hacking!

+## Step 1: Getting HelloWorld to build in the linker repo

+This remaining tasks seems to be related to CI.
+Let's get the build going for now.
+Hopefully after this is done I can clarify some of the questions I have above and contribute back to the docs.

+The first thing I did is copying the build.cmd from the arcade-minimal-ci example, without which I don't even know how to start the build.
+After fixing the accidentally copied xunit package references, it starts to produce some output! `Build.cmd -Test` will also work.

+Also modifying the `.gitignore` so that we won't accidentally commit the build output!